reshaffa/centiment-analysis/README.md

-# centiment-analysis
+# Centiment Analysis With NodeJS and React Native
-Centiment Analysis with nodejs and React Native Web
+Bulid web application with NodeJS for backend and React Native for Frontend.
+Application make a purpose an processing text analyzed with KNN Model and Cluster set.